 Possession chains/passing sequences/event chains/link-plays/…

 That is what I am doing below.
 First an extract from Marek’s blog where he introduces his ‘possession chains’, then my three pieces on the subject.
 The first is taken from an unedited note (rant?) on football analytics, the second from a marketing document aimed at football clubs. and the third from a document/proposal submitted (then) to the Capello index developers.
-A graphic representation of passing sequences copied from my website, is shown at the bottom (Euro 2004, Portugal).
+A graphic representation of passing sequences, as copied from my website, is shown at the end (Euro 2004, Portugal).